 The State of Vermont and VSAC are partnering provide millions of dollars of aid to Vermonters to help address our state’s workforce challenge.
 Grants and interest-free forgivable loans will go to support eligible students pursuing careers in in-demand fields like early childhood education, mental health care, nursing, skilled trades and beyond.
-While some programs may sound familiar, others are brand new.
-All programs have the potential to be game changers for Vermonters seeking education and training after high school.

 Learn more about these programs here.

-Opportunities at the Vermont State Colleges
+Opportunities at Community College of Vermont

 Free tuition is a big deal.

 Who: Vermont students enrolled at Community College of Vermont with a family income of $75,000 or less.